vedant1030/VentureMark/README.md

 # VentureMark: Trademark Availability Tool

 VentureMark is a Python program and a web application designed to help startup businesses check the availability of trademarks for their company names.
-The Python program utilizes web scraping techniques through Selenium to interact with the Canadian Intellectual Property Office (CIPO) trademark search page.
+The Python program utilizes web scraping techniques through Selenium to interact with the Canadian Intellectual Property Office (CIPO) trademark database page.
 The web application provides a user-friendly interface for checking trademark availability.

 ## Python Program (TrademarkScraperBot)

 ### Features

-- Initializes a Chrome webdriver and navigates to the CIPO trademark search page.
+- Initializes a Chrome webdriver and navigates to the CIPO trademark database page.
 - Selects search options for trademark lookup.
 - Checks if a trademark name is available.
 - Provides suggestions for similar trademark names if the original name is unavailable.